 staircase with structure inspired by nature – concept design – 2013

-Inspired by the spine of a whale, the Vertebrae Staircase is not simply mimicry of organic form but an exploration in shaping structure.
+Inspired by the spine of a whale, the Vertebrae Staircase is just as much biomimicry as it is an exploration in shaping structure.
 Much of the design work went into refining the single component, or vertebra, that mate with each other creating a unified spine running from floor plate to floor plate.
 These interlocking vertebrae create a rigid and self-supporting structure.

 Note: In 2013 the Vertebrae Staircase was featured on ArchDaily, Dezeen and numerous other online publications as well as in several print publications around the world.
 Read the ArchDaily article here and the Dezeen article here.